lkodinsson/MARS/Medieval/Backgrounds.md

 ## Scholar

-Scholars are tasked with the collection of many literary topics ranging from the mundane to the magical.
+Scholars are those who study many literary topics ranging from the mundane to the occult.
+Most scholars are students of a select few categories of topics.

 ### Skill Modifiers